 There is no treatment for an HPV infection as, usually, the body's own immune system will clear the infection.
 However, a persistent HPV infection with a high-risk type of HPV may lead to cervical abnormalities and increase the risk of developing cervical cancer.
 The results of an HPV test combined with cervical screening cytology (examination of the cells under a microscope) enables faster investigations of those at a higher risk of developing cervical cancer and greater reassurance to those with very low risk.
 The test can also reduce the number of unnecessary screening appointments and colposcopies among women with low grade cervical screening cytology results or who have been treated for abnormal cells.

 In the UK, HPV testing is only offered in special circumstances.
-In England and Northern Ireland, it is used as a secondary test in women who show low grade abnormalities on the results of their cervical screening test.
+In England, Northern Ireland and Wales, it is used as a secondary test in women who show low grade abnormalities on the results of their cervical screening test.
 This is sometimes called HPV triage.
 In all UK countries, HPV testing is also used to help show if treatment for cervical abnormalities has been successful, allowing women to return to regular screening intervals if no high-risk HPV infection is detected.
 This is sometimes called the HPV test of cure.

 For more details on HPV testing, please download our HPV testing information booklet.